dlochrie/picsee/README.md

 =================

 ##Description
 Express-Compatible middleware that offers support for uploading photos, setting custom sizes, and storing them locally or remotely.

-API also offers RESTful support for photo uploads, photo retrieval, and gallery management.
+_Coming Soon_: API also offers RESTful support for photo uploads, photo retrieval, and gallery management.

 ##Goals